belowelo/smart-lit-review/README.md

 a batch tool to automate your lit review from title + abstract + keywords!

-this tool uses the semantic scholar API to fetch titles, abstracts, and semantic scholar pages of publications relevant to your paper, organizing them into different tier by order of importance. i wouldn't use this as your primary lit review tool, but this works great as a secondary layer to catch things that you might have missed!
+this tool uses the semantic scholar API to fetch titles, abstracts, and semantic scholar pages of publications relevant to your paper, organizing them into different tier by order of importance.
+AS semantic scholar does have several coverage gaps (in the humanities, especially!) i wouldn't use this as your primary lit review tool, but this works great as a secondary layer to catch things that you might have missed!

   ## setup
   1. install python 3.8+